 If you’re a tipped worker, it’s important to understand state and federal law regarding employees who receive tips as a regular part of their compensation.
 How much you earn will depend on where you live and what the laws are in your state.

 The federal government sets a required minimum wage for workers who receive tips on a regular basis and defines tipped employees as those who regularly receive at least $30 a month in tips.
-However, some states have a higher minimum wage than the federal rate and, in that case, the higher rate applies.
+However, some states have a higher minimum wage than the federal rate.
+In those locations, the higher rate applies.

 That amount varies based on your location.
 For example, the federal minimum wage is $7.25 per hour.
 That means that in every state, your combined cash and tip rate must equal (or exceed) that amount.

 Federal Minimum Wage for Tipped Employees

 The Fair Labor Standards Act mandates that employees who earn $30 or more per month in tips be paid at least $2.13 per hour in wages.
 This means that if you’re a waiter, bartender, or another service employee who receives tips, your employer is only required to pay you $2.13 per hour in wages.